puppetlabs/cisco_ios/README.md

 namevar

-The hostname or address of the remote syslog server
+The hostname or address of the remote syslog server.

 #### syslog_settings

-Configure global syslog settings
+Configure global syslog settings.

 ##### Properties